ellen-min/galacticus-interfacing/README.md

-# Fortran-Python interfacing and testing for GALACTICUS software.
+Fortran-Python interfacing and testing for GALACTICUS software.

+For Carnegie Observatories research project, summer 2022.